xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 ## Signing in to the Admin Console {#section_705072FD4EBE4B70BC69EC81F2BB8669}

-Administrators no longer manage users in solutions.
+Administrators no longer manage users in specific product solutions.
 User and product management for Experience Cloud now occurs in the Admin Console.

 To sign in to the Admin Console: